monsoonmaelstrom/book2/book2.md

 Liam lasts about eight miles—or a bit less than twenty minutes, since we’re moving pretty quickly—before I see the exhaustion start to creep in, and I take over managing his horse’s energy for him.

 Within the next hour, we’re entering Lusigan.
-Davy immediately takes us to a large house near the center of the city, and we hand our horses off to the help that comes rushing from the house’s stables.
+Davy immediately takes us to a large house near the center of the city, and we hand our horses off to the help that comes rushing out from the house’s stables.
 Davy quickly approaches the door and knocks while Liam and I trail behind.

 I have no idea whose house this is, though I’m guessing Liam knows.